wp-plugins/confident-captcha/readme.txt

 * Picture-based CAPTCHA, easy to use
 * No typing required
 * International languages supported
-* Audio option
+* CAPTCHA audio option
-* Mobile-optimized version available
+* Mobile-optimized CAPTCHA version available
 * Fail-over coverage
-* Supported in every major browser
+* Confident CAPTCHA is supported in every major browser
 * Optional: Generate revenue by allowing companies to advertise in the CAPTCHA on your website.

 = Configuration Options =

-* Dial-up or dial-down security
+* Dial-up or dial-down CAPTCHA security
-* Choose image grid size and number of images shown
+* Choose the CAPTCHA image grid size and number of images shown on the CAPTCHA
-* Determine how many pictures users must click
+* Determine how many pictures users must click to solve Confident CAPTCHA
-* Display or hide letters overlaid on the images, for optional typing input
+* Display or hide letters overlaid on the CAPTCHA images, for optional typing input
 * Brand the CAPTCHA with your logo, colors, or billboard ads
 * Verify the CAPTCHA via AJAX, so the user knows if they solved the CAPTCHA correctly without having to submit the page